berndprach/berndprach.github.io/_posts/2024-06-26-1LipschitzLayersCompared.md

 Existing 1-Lipschitz Convolutions
 ======
 Recently, many works have tried to construct 1-Lipschitz layers.
 It is relatively easy to construct 1-Lipschitz fully connected layers.
-For example we can orthogonalize the weight matrices using a differentiable algorithm such as Bjork and Bowie, or we can divide the outputs of the layer by its operator norm, obtained using power iterations.
+For example we can orthogonalize the weight matrices using a differentiable algorithm such as Bj&ouml;rck and Bowie[^BnB], or we can divide the outputs of the layer by its operator norm, obtained using power iterations.
 However, it is a bit more tricky to create 1-Lipschitz convolutions.
 For example, whilst we could apply conditions on the Jacobian of the layer, it is generally inpractical because of the size of this matrix.

 We will introduce 7 methods of creating 1-Lipschitz convolutions from the literature: